mitchg1983/mitchg1983.github.io/README.md

 : *(n)* a group of ferrets

 ---

+Here are some inspiring words to live by from Mookie Wilson, former Center Fielder for the Mets.

+>When I'm in a slump, I comfort myself by saying if I belive in dinosaurs, then somewhere, they must be believeing in me.
+And if they believe in me, then I can believe in me.
+Then I bust out.

+---
 ## Table Time

 Here we can see that the lovely Boston Red Sox hold first place in the AL East, with a 3.5 game lead over the Yankees.
 While I am not a professional baseball analyst, I predict that Boston will crush their opposition for the rest of the year.
 Every time the Yankees lose a game, an angel gets their wings. *(This is an old fairytale told to children in Massachusetts.)*

 ***As of 5/10/2021***
 | Team | W-L | GB |